 Agencies receive a finding of out of compliance with the STC standards if they fail to achieve 100 percent compliance or fail to meet the criteria established for mitigating circumstances.
-If a staff member fails to complete required core training, the agency will be found out of compliance for each subsequent year until such time that the staff member completes the required training.
+If a staff member fails to complete required core training, and has no mitigating circumstance, the agency will be found out of compliance for each subsequent year until such time that the staff member completes the required training.

-In addition to formal notice to the agency administrator and county or city administrative officer, participating departments found out of compliance shall be subject to the following actions:
+In addition to formal notice to the agency administrator and county or city administrative office, participating departments found out of compliance shall be subject to the following actions: